juamarCas/Access_control/webApp/README.md

 ### MQTT Topics

-This section I will describe how the topics are used in this project, you can modify it as you need.
+This section describes how the topics are used in this project, you can modify it as you need.

 The topics are managed like the following example: </br>
 1. For publishing from the microcontroller to the server: _bld1/apt3/room1_.
 This means: Building one/apartment 3/room 1